DivyankOjha/MEANAPP-combined/README.md

 The project is up and running.
-I created  for general practice and learning. ofcourse there are bugs, once all things are set i will update it.
+I developer  for practice and learning. ofcourse there are bugs, once all things are set i will update it.

 project preview - http://mean-app-angular-node.s3-website.us-east-2.amazonaws.com/